w3f/polkadot-wiki/docs/learn-faq.md

 The launch process is expected to be similar to that of the Kusama network.
-Kusama transitioned to PoS when there were 50 validators ready, but in a matter of months scaled up the validator count to 225.
+Kusama transitioned to PoS when there were 50 validators ready, but in a matter of months scaled up the validator count to {{ num_validators }}.
 Polkadot's validator count is expected to scale up in a similar fashion.

 ## Validators